Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 description: My journey and thoughts on programming, the online tech space, and life in general after one year of Coding
 ---

-I've been coding for a bit over a year now, and over this rollercoaster of a year I've learned a lot.
+I've been coding for a bit over a year now, and over this roller coaster of a year I've learned a lot.
 I've also taken many paths, some of which I jumped off, some of which I had to walk back on and some of which I'm still crawling along.

 ## Table of contents